UKGovernmentBEIS/covid-brs/README.md

 *    CovidKentResponses.r<br>Extract of overall data for Kent respondents only. ***Check this carefully for disclosive info before making available ***

+*Create graphs of cumulative responses*

+*    StandardPresentationOutputs.r<br>Charts of cumulative total checks, total actions and total FTE from the start of the survey

 **Tasks:**

 ### 1) Extracting Kent data [subset of all data]